 Get a little fancier with drinks that mimic the flavor of cocktails without all the carbs and sweeteners.

 First, let’s look at the Blueberry Sparkle.
-This simple keto/low-carb summer cocktail uses two ingredients: Smirnoff Blueberry flavored vodka, and sparkling water.
+This simple keto blueberry cocktail uses two ingredients: Smirnoff Blueberry flavored vodka, and sparkling water.
 Combine, serve over ice, and enjoy a refreshing, carb-free, and both keto and low-carb friendly drink this summer!

 - 1.5 ounce Blueberry flavored Smirnoff Vodka